hamadmarri/cacule-cpu-scheduler/README.md

 # CacULE CPU Scheduler

-CacULE is a newer version of Cachy.
+CacULE is a new version of Cachy.
 The CacULE CPU scheduler is based on interactivity score mechanism.
 The interactivity score is inspired by the ULE scheduler (FreeBSD scheduler).